You are about to buy a new digital asset? Great. This due diligence checklist will provide you with guidance on what to look out for.

 However, if you feel good, move on and move on quickly.

-We are currently preparing a deeper guide on what to do next in your journey.
-If you are interested, contact us and we are happy to send you a draft.
+I am are currently preparing a deeper guide on what to do next in your journey.
+If you are interested, contact me and I am happy to send you a draft.